georgecctang/capstone_project_2/README.md

 ## Data
 Due to the large size of the file, the raw data is not uploaded in this repository.
 The data can be obtained [here](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/data).

-## Link to Report and Presentation
-- The project [report]() provides detailed descriptions of all the tasks and findings of this project.
-- The [presentation]() provides an overview of the project.

 ## Project Folders
 - notebooks contains the Jupyter notebooks that contains the codes for data cleaning, EDA, statistical inference and machine learning